dzd9798/READ_GNSS/README.md

 Read GNSS RINEX 3.0x file.

+Read GNSS IONEX 1.1 file

-Other GNSS file type will be added in the near future (for example the IONEX file).
+Other GNSS file type will be added in the near future.

 # Usage